robwco/workshop-marketing/rfps.md

 layout: page
 title: RFPs the smart way
 permalink: /rfps/
-headline: "Reply and win consulting RFPs"
+headline: "Respond to more RFPs in less time"
-subhead: "Your guide to adding large amounts of revenue in just a few hours a week"
+subhead: "A short guide to adding large amounts of revenue in just a few hours a week"
 author: Robert
 ---

 <div class="summary" markdown="1">

-**Summary:** Reduce time wasted on laborious tasks that have no impact on results.
-This includes finding RFP's, designing / writing the proposals, and following up by hand.
-Instead, use your time automating proposal creation and follow-ups and make phone calls to decision-makers.
+**Summary:** You want to reduce time wasted on laborious tasks that have almost no impact on results.
+This includes finding the RFP's, designing proposals, and following up by hand.
+Instead, use your time automating proposal creation, follow-ups and make phone calls to decision-makers.

 </div>